 Present a personal and meaningful response that realises intentions and, where appropriate, makes connections between visual and other elements.

 Coursework: 60% total score Practical assignments: 40% total score

-Candidates will be charged an additional £140 per term to cover the costs relating to materials and equipment.
+Candidates will be charged an additional amount each term to cover the costs relating to materials and equipment.
+This charge is currently £140 and subject to change.